 A family holiday, complete with beach time and seafood indulgence with Lobster Stuffed Baked Potatoes and a bit of PEI Cottage Cooking.

-Prince Edward Island (PEI), home to red dirt and wild beaches, the perfect place to rest and recreate this summer.
-It was our first official summer holiday ever, a spur of the moment two week road-trip that lead us to PEI’s Island Life Cottages near Brackley Beach then onward to Nova Scotia.
+Prince Edward Island (PEI), home to red dirt and wild beaches, is the perfect place to rest and recreate this summer.
+It was our first official summer holiday ever, a spur-of-the-moment two-week road-trip that lead us to PEI’s Island Life Cottages near Brackley Beach and then onward to Nova Scotia.

 The Myth The Monster Lobster

-The best that Prince Edward Island has to offer, red dirt Russets and fresh Atlantic Lobster in a double baked potato that eats like a meal.
+The best that Prince Edward Island has to offer, red dirt Russets and fresh Atlantic Lobster in Lobster Stuffed Baked Potatoes, double-baked potatoes that eat like a meal!

 5 large Russet baking potatoes